pvplabs/pvpltools/README.md

 please use a citation similar to the following:

   A. Driesse,
-  "PV Performance Labs Tools for Python", (2025), GitHub repository, https://github.com/pvplabs/pvpltools
+  "PV Performance Labs Tools for PV", (2025), GitHub repository, https://github.com/pvplabs/pvpltools

 When referring to specific functions, docs strings or algorithms,